Your iPhone and Apple TV gaming just got better

 Apple made the process to connect your controller to an iPhone, iPad or Apple TV simple and easy.
-PS4 and Xbox One S controllers should work with most games.
-There's no word whether Apple will bring the Nintendo Switch ($300 at Amazon) Pro wireless controller into the fold, and we don't know if MacOS will support PS4 and Xbox One S controllers.
+PS4 and Xbox One controllers should work with most games.
+There's no word whether Apple will bring support for the Nintendo Switch ($300 at Amazon) Pro wireless controller like it did for PS4 and Xbox One controllers.

 One interesting detail is that you can connect multiple wireless controllers to a single device.
 I was able to connect and Xbox One S controller and a PS4 one with my iPhone at the same time.
 However, games that take advantage of local multiple player gameplay are sparse.